 Our last day was Thursday.
 John, another participant, and I had half a day, so we skipped the airport shuttle and walked over to the Harry Reason Center at UT’s campus.
 This building holds collections of interesting historical artifacts and papers.
 We both took pictures standing behind an original Gutenberg Bible.
 They had an exhibit of David Forster Wallace and Gabriel García Márquez, both of whom the Center holds many of their papers.
 Both exhibits were interesting.
 We then headed back to the seminary, picked up our bags and took the bus to the airport.
 It was March 12, and a completely different attitude could be felt.
 The place was not very crowded.
 We flew through security and after a final dinner, we were on our way home in half-filled airplanes.
 The world had changed.

 When I went into the office on Friday, exhausted from the travels, things were seriously shutting down.
 While we decided not to shut-down worship on Sunday, we sent another email out to the congregation, encouraging them to stay home and to watch our service via live-stream.
-All but one church on the island had closed.
+All but one other of the churches on the island had closed.
 We only had around 35 in worship on March 15.
 It was the last week of any kind of regular service.
 Ever since, a skeleton crew of 6 or 7 have put together a live-streamed worship service.
 Our draft pandemic procedures were quickly made obsolete.

 It now seems as if it was two years ago that I was walking around Austin.